Umeshwar-Dev/EI_2025-26_Coding_Exercise/Ex1/StructuralDesignPatterns/ProxyMethodDesignPattern/README.md

 ## Overview

 This project showcases the Proxy Design Pattern by wrapping a `RemoteFileProxy` around `RealRemoteFile` objects to add caching and optimize remote file requests.
-The client (user) interacts with files through the proxy, which hides the complexity of retrieving and caching remote files[files:21][files:23].
+The client (user) interacts with files through the proxy, which hides the complexity of retrieving and caching remote files.

 ---